Swimming Injuries – Common Conditions and Prevention Strategies

 Swimming injuries tend to show up in the shoulder, back and knee.
 They come about when swimmers overuse parts of their body, stretching and inflaming ligaments and increasing the strain placed on the lower back.
 Below you will find a short description of each condition.

-Swimmers Shoulder – This term is used to describe various shoulder overuse injuries, with the most common being impingement syndrome.
-During swimming, rotator cuff muscles and tendons may suffer from compression which leads to irritation and pain when lifting your arm.
+Swimmers Shoulder – This term is used to describe various shoulder injuries, with the most common being impingement syndrome.
+During swimming, pressure on the rotator cuff muscles and tendons may result in compression which leads to irritation.
+Patients experience pain when lifting their arm.
+Pain in the shoulder blade may also be present.
 This is because the four muscles found within the rotator cuff play a critical role in centring the head of your humerus.
 Swimmers shoulder can be a painful condition which drastically reduces your range of movement, making it painful to extend your arm above your head or perform swimming strokes.

 Swimmers Knee – This injury is normally experienced by swimmers who typically perform breastroke.
 This stroke requires frequent ‘frog kick’ or ‘whipping’ movements, which can cause inflammation and tearing to the medial collateral ligament (MCL) located on the inside of the knee.
 You may also experience knee pain if you use poor swimming technique or have weak core musculature.
 Typical signs you may be suffering from swimmer’s knee include pain on the inside of your knee and difficulty performing swimming strokes or whilst walking on land.